by Luis Daniel Fernádez | Nov 25, 2024 | Medical equipment

 AI is a key tool in disease prevention.
 Through the use of Big Datawhich consists of a combination of digital health data, genomic data and patient behavioral data, can be used as a basis for the development of a new identify risk factors and patterns that lead to the development of certain diseases.

-• Spread of diseasesOn the one hand, machine learning algorithms can predict the spread of diseases such as influenza or COVID-19, anticipating epidemic peaks and allowing preventive measures to be taken.
+- Spread of diseasesOn the one hand, machine learning algorithms can predict the spread of diseases such as influenza or COVID-19, anticipating epidemic peaks and allowing preventive measures to be taken.

-• Detecting signs of chronic diseasesAnother of its applications is that early signs of chronic diseases, such as diabetes or heart disease, can be identified.
+- Detecting signs of chronic diseasesAnother of its applications is that early signs of chronic diseases, such as diabetes or heart disease, can be identified.
 Chronic diseases are characterized by their slow onset and, in most cases, go unnoticed until they develop into more serious complications.
 Therefore, the use of AI is very useful for detecting possible signs of disease in medical studies, such as blood tests, ultrasound images or electrocardiograms.
-In this case, AI algorithms can detect patterns of cardiovascular disease through medical images such as the magnetic resonance imaging or computed tomography scans.
+In this case, AI algorithms can detect patterns of cardiovascular disease through medical images such as the magnetic resonance imaging or the computed tomography scans.

-• Predisposition to genetic diseasesThrough the use of genomic data, artificial intelligence can also analyze predisposition to genetic diseases.
+- Predisposition to genetic diseasesThrough the use of genomic data, artificial intelligence can also analyze predisposition to genetic diseases.
 AI algorithms are responsible for studying patterns in DNA to identify genetic variants that could indicate a high risk in the development of certain diseases.
 In oncology, it is used to predict the risk of breast or colon cancer, allowing doctors to design personalized prevention plans.

 Clinical diagnosis